 Benefits of Hanging Snack Sticks inside a Smoker

-There are several simple steps to follow when hanging snack sticks in a smoker.
+There are several simple steps to follow:

 1. Setting the Smoker